Skip to content

 • Calendar view limited to Premium subscribers

 TickTick is probably most similar to Todoist in its approach to task list management.
-Like Todoist, the app is absolutely packed with features but keeps things simple with a clean interface that feels right at home on the Windows desktop.
+Like Todoist, the app is absolutely packed with features but keeps things simple with a clean interface that feels responsive and right at home on the Windows desktop.
 This simplicity is bolstered with native Windows widgets for showing your task list and calendar view—and there's even a sticky note widget.

 Tasks can be added to the Inbox and delegated to separate lists or added to lists directly.
 These items can take the form of tasks with nested sub-tasks, or notes, which you can convert back to tasks at any time.
 Right-click on a list and archive it to remove it from the list, then unarchive it from the Archived Lists folder when you need it again.
 You can further organize your tasks with tags and filters, bringing tasks together by category, due date, and other metrics, regardless of which list they appear on.

 TickTick integrates with third-party calendars, including Google and Outlook, meaning you can see your tasks and your appointments in the same place.
-It also includes a few extra nice-to-have features like a habit tracker, Eisenhower matrix prioritization, and a Pomodoro timer (which you can trigger by right-clicking a task).
+It also includes a few extra nice-to-have features like a habit tracker, Eisenhower matrix organization, and a Pomodoro timer (which you can trigger by right-clicking a task).
 All of this means TickTick is well worth a spin for Windows users, with versions for other major platforms and mobile too.

 You can do more with TickTick by integrating it with Zapier, so you can connect TickTick to all the other apps you use for task management and beyond.
 Discover the top ways to automate TickTick, or get started with one of these pre-made workflows.